brickpool/logo/extras/docs/PG-Protocol.md

 Note that parity checking can only detect an error if an odd number of bits are picked up or dropped in a character frame during transmission.

-### CRC/XOR Checking
+### XOR Checking
-For the block commands `04` and `05`, the _DTE_ query or _LOGO!_ response messages include an error–checking field that is based on a Cyclical Redundancy Check XOR method.
-The _CRC_ field checks the contents of the entire data.
+For the block commands `04` and `05`, the _DTE_ query or _LOGO!_ response messages include an error–checking field that is based on a Checksum XOR method.
+The _Checksum_ field checks the contents of the entire data.
 It is applied regardless of any parity check method used for the individual characters of the message.

-The _CRC_ field is one byte, containing an 8–bit binary value.
-The CRC value is calculated by the transmitting device, which appends the XOR value to the message.
-The receiving _DTE_ program must calculate the CRC during receipt of the message, and compares the calculated value to the actual value it received in the _CRC_ field.
+The _Checksum_ field is one byte, containing an 8–bit binary value.
+The Checksum value is calculated by the transmitting device, which appends the XOR value to the message.
+The receiving _DTE_ program must calculate the Checksum during receipt of the message, and compares the calculated value to the actual value it received in the _Checksum_ field.
 If the two values are not equal, an error results.

-__Note:__ The application of _CRC_ field in response message are not mandatory.
+__Note:__ The application of _Checksum_ field in response message are not mandatory.

 ----------